pymupdf/PyMuPDF-Optional-Material/docs/module.rst

     -password PASSWORD    password
     -pages PAGES          only consider these pages, format: 1,5-7,50-N

-**Image filenames** are built according to the scheme: ``img-xref.ext``, where "ext" is the extension associated with the image and "xref" the :data:`xref` of the image PDF object.
+**Image filenames** are built according to the naming scheme: **"img-xref.ext"**, where "ext" is the extension associated with the image and "xref" the :data:`xref` of the image PDF object.

 **Font filenames** consist of the fontname and the associated extension.
 Any spaces in the fontname are replaced with hyphens "-".